fhcflx/ciencia-medica/_posts/2025-10-06-nobel-candidatos-2025.en.md

 **Trivia:** Cooper is enthusiastic about scientific robotics and has collaborated on AI-applied chemistry projects.

-**Birkley S. Lim**
-Lim developed IL-21 mimetics, molecules that potentiate cancer immunotherapy, with promising results in clinical trials.

-**Laureate-worthy work:** Development of IL-21 mimetics for immunotherapy, between 2016 and 2024, at Harvard Medical School.

-**Current institution:** Harvard Medical School.

-**Trivia:** Lim is an inventor on immunotherapy patents and participates in biotech startups.

-**Patrick Courtney**
+[**Patrick Courtney**][courtney]
-A specialist in automation and robotics for chemical laboratories, Courtney promotes integration between AI and experimental science.
+Courtney is a specialist in automation and robotics for chemical laboratories, promoting integration between artificial intelligence and scientific experimentation.

-**Career background:** An engineer trained in France, doctoral degree in automation from the University of Paris, he works as a consultant and applied researcher.
+**Career background:** Graduated from the University of Manchester, PhD in Analytical Science, Instrumentation, Computer Engineering, MBA from Alliance Manchester Business School, board member of SiLA (Standards in Laboratory Automation), consultant at ADAlab (Adaptive Automated Scientific Laboratory), leader of the Analytical Laboratory Robotics group at the European Commission.

 **Current institution:** Independent consultant and collaborator with European research centers.